NEW April 2026 Regulations Netherlands Amsterdam Airbnb

 Yes.
 The HOA (Vereniging van Eigenaren, or VvE) can ban vacation rentals via the deed of division (splitsingsreglement) or house rules, independently of municipal regulations.
 The Supreme Court (Hoge Raad) ruled in 2025 (ECLI:NL:HR:2025:167) that short-term rental can conflict with the designation “private residential use” in the deed of division.
 An explicit ban in the rules provides the most legal certainty.

-In the Netherlands – and especially in Amsterdam – the municipality is not your only risk.
-The Homeowners Association (VvE) can often pose an even greater threat to your vacation rental activities.
+The Homeowners Association (VvE) can often pose an even greater threat than the municipality.
 Many deeds of division contain explicit bans on short-term rental, and HOA boards are increasingly adapting their rules to restrict Airbnb.

 The HOA Risk